Egemendokkodo/EXCHANGE_RATES_CONVERSION_APP-WITH_GUI-API/README.md

 I designed gui to my EXHANGE_RATES_CONVERSION_APP app.

 EN
-I left some screenshots if you wonder. if you want to run the code, you need to have an api from https://v6.exchangerate-api.com .
+I left some screenshots if you are wondering. if you want to run the code, you need to have an api from https://v6.exchangerate-api.com .

 TR